 Private School Village

 Prior to Private School Village (PSV), Lisa served as an interim senior administrator at Campbell Hall School and led the search for a permanent Director of Advancement.
 Most recently, Lisa co-created the Campbell Hall Elementary Diversity and Inclusion Fund (EDIF), a parent-led and supported program designed to immediately increase racial diversity in the elementary school.
-During this time, she also volunteered or consulted for several nonprofits focused on health, education, children and/or diversity, equity, and inclusion.
-She also taught graduate students about nonprofit public relations as an adjunct professor at the University of Southern California for four years.
+During this time, she also taught graduate students about nonprofit public relations as an adjunct professor at the University of Southern California for four years.

 A seasoned professional with 20 years of for- and non-profit experience, Lisa served as senior vice president of communications and marketing for the American Cancer Society (ACS) for six years in New York City.
 While there she managed a regionally-dispersed staff of 20 and championed award-winning strategies for engaging donors and volunteers, and launched some of the organizations first e-fundraising tools.
 Lisa co-chaired an executive level team to create the organization’s first multi-year Diversity & Disparity Plan, contributed to the success of a $50 million capital campaign to build an American Cancer Society Hope Lodge, and through media advocacy, Lisa helped get clean indoor air laws passed in New York and New Jersey which paved the way for subsequent legislation in other states.
 At ACS, Lisa thrived at finding solutions to unique challenges, introduced new revenue streams, and helped the organization think about, and plan for, emergent trends affecting the fight against cancer.